 For years, software has automated tasks we already do.
 Once upon a time, people taped together sheets of paper with rows and columns to help organize numbers.
 Today, we know it as the spreadsheet, and we don’t think twice about opening up a program that not only runs calculations, but creates charts and graphs so we can get a sense of the figures.
 Chat windows replace or augment phone calls.
 Email does the same for snail mail.
-All of these programs recreate something we already do, making it a little different and a bit easier.
+All of these programs recreate something we already do, making it a little different and a bit easier (hence the term Skeuomorphism).

 But hold on a moment.
 The globally connected supercomputers in our pockets and on our desktops are capable of more.
 We are improving upon something that was done more manually, but what about doing things we haven’t even begun to consider?

 We can create applications that do things that are not yet possible.
 Instead of replacing, we can create new tasks.

 The problem is that when we first built computers to do things, we transferred over our ways of doing things on paper.
 This made some sense at the time; we brought over the familiar.
 Such interfaces often helped new users understand a program’s function.
 You used to take notes on a piece of paper, so why not make a notepad application look a bit like a notebook?